April 13, 2017

 In our opinion, currently available panel offerings are jacks of all trades, masters of none.
 In other words, they don’t excel at anything they purport to do.
-They cannot provide a consistent baseline for new subscriber deliverability, nor can they provide nearly the holistic view that a sender’s own analytics can when it comes to engagement.
+They cannot provide a consistent baseline for new subscriber deliverability, nor can they provide nearly the holistic view a sender’s own analytics can when it comes to engagement.

 Sound the alarm and chase the ambulance!

 We like to call this “ambulance chasing.”
 Where’s the context?
 How large was the sample size?
-5 recipients?
+Five recipients?
 1,000 recipients?
 Is this even a real problem, or more of a reflection of the few users included in the panel?

 In our experience thus far, the more digging you do and questions you ask, it quickly becomes apparent that today’s email panel data is inaccurate at best.
 At worst, it can lead marketers down a rabbit hole of trying to solve a problem that doesn’t really exist.
 We see many senders falling prey to this type of ambulance chasing, but it’s often easily resolved by walking through their analytics data and looking for meaningful changes in engagement.
-We’ve seen quite a few of these presentations, and we’ve yet to see one that is remotely accurate.
+We’ve seen quite a few of these presentations, and we’ve yet to see one remotely accurate.

 So what now?

-Again, we believe that email panel data is attractive in theory, but not in today’s practice.
+Again, we believe email panel data is attractive in theory, but not in today’s practice.
 We fully support data and tools that increase transparency and improve the email sender-receiver relationship, when these tools are unbiased and can be consistently relied upon.
 We simply don’t believe the current generation of offerings are accurate, nor effective, tools for marketers.
 Given what we now know about these data sets, we challenge the industry put a stop to the spread of inaccurate information.
-And for the consumers of this data, we recommend taking a more objective approach to how you use and interpret this data given the way it’s collected and uncertainty of its accuracy.
+And for the consumers of this data, we recommend taking a more objective approach to how you use and interpret this data, given the way it’s collected and uncertainty of its accuracy.